 Which service does Safari use to check for deceptive or fraudulent websites, malware and phishing?

 Safari uses Google Safe Browsing to check security on both macOS and iOS.

-Can I override the Safari online safety check and still visit a site?
+Can I override a deceptive website warning and still visit a site?

 In the exceptional case that you are sure a site is safe to visit: